ElektroStudios/SmartBotKit-plugin-bundle-for-SmartBot-Hearthstone-Blizzard-bot/Readme.md

 The plugin is aware of when Hearthstone window is maximized, and when it is at fullscreen mode.

-It will not try to resize its window in those circunstances.
+It will not try to move/resize its window in those circunstances.
 (however, I didn't tested the fullscreen mode detection on multi-monitor configurations)

 Note that I didn't provided any 16:9 resolution just because Hearthstone process does not like those resolutions;